frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 https://www.taobao.com/list/item/606659413574.htm?spm=a21wu.12321156.recommend-tpp.1
 Display backlight (BLK) tied to an unused GPIO.

-11) Breadboard uses an ESP32 WROOM Development Board.
+x 11) Breadboard uses an ESP32 WROOM Development Board.
 To minimize space Requirements the board may use the ESP32-S3-MINI-1. https://www.espressif.com/en/products/modules

-12) Not all of the GPIO pins on the ESP32 are available to use.
+x 12) Not all of the GPIO pins on the ESP32 are available to use.
 See the Sox wiring guide for details: https://github.com/frankcohen/ReflectionsOS/blob/main/Devices/Sox/Sox%20wiring%20guide.pdf Do not attach to the GPIOs marked in red.